japila-books/spark-sql-internals/docs/execution-planning-strategies/JoinSelection.md

 # JoinSelection Execution Planning Strategy

-`JoinSelection` is an link:spark-sql-SparkStrategy.adoc[execution planning strategy] that link:spark-sql-SparkPlanner.adoc[SparkPlanner] uses to <<apply, plan a Join logical operator to one of the supported join physical operators>> (as described by <<join-selection-requirements, join physical operator selection requirements>>).
+`JoinSelection` is an spark-sql-SparkStrategy.md[execution planning strategy] that spark-sql-SparkPlanner.md[SparkPlanner] uses to <<apply, plan a Join logical operator to one of the supported join physical operators>> (as described by <<join-selection-requirements, join physical operator selection requirements>>).

 `JoinSelection` firstly <<apply, considers>> join physical operators per whether join keys are used or not.
 When join keys are used, `JoinSelection` considers <<BroadcastHashJoinExec, BroadcastHashJoinExec>>, <<ShuffledHashJoinExec, ShuffledHashJoinExec>> or <<SortMergeJoinExec, SortMergeJoinExec>> operators.
 Without join keys, `JoinSelection` considers <<BroadcastNestedLoopJoinExec, BroadcastNestedLoopJoinExec>> or <<CartesianProductExec, CartesianProductExec>>.